 Reform encourages both parents to take family leave

-The Family leave reform enters into force on 1 August 2022.
+The Family leave reform entered into force on 1 August 2022.

 The number of parental leave days will increase and there will be more flexibility for parents to take leave.
 The reform aims to increase equality in working life and between parents and to take better account of different types of families.
 The new types of parental leave will mainly apply to families where the child’s estimated date of birth is 4 September 2022 or later.